Building contractors run their own businesses and plan, supervise and work on the construction and alteration of buildings.

 Pay rates for building contractors vary according to the success of their business.

-There are no set pay rates for building contractors and what you earn depends on your ability, as well as how often you work and the success of your building company.
+There are no set pay rates for building contractors, and what you earn depends on your ability, how often you work and what type of building work you do.

 What you will do